Pool Water Conservation FAQ

 Remember, a cleaner pool means a cleaner filter and less backwashing.
 Switching to a cartridge filter can also eliminate the need to backwash completely.

 What is the benefit of a cartridge filter?

-To help reduce evaporation, add water to your pool during the early morning or evening instead of mid-day when the sun is out.
+To reduce evaporation, add water to your pool during the early morning or evening, rather than mid-day when the sun is out.
 If your automatic pool cleaner has a tile-spray option, be sure to turn it off to avoid additional water loss.
-A large amount of the spray evaporates before it even reaches the tile!
-Try running your pump only when needed or upgrade to a Variable Speed Pump to save water and energy.
-Consider using your backwashing water to irrigate your salt-tolerant plants.
-Every small step adds up to big water savings!
+A large amount of the spray evaporates before it even reaches the tile.
+Run your pool pump only when needed, or upgrade to a variable speed pump to save energy.
+Variable speed pumps also provide more efficient filtration and optimal flow for many tasks, which can help reduce water waste.
+Consider using your backwashed water to irrigate your yard or water any tolerant or hardy plants.
+Every small step adds up to big water savings.

-Rebates are often available for upgrading to a more efficient VS Pump or adding a solar cover to your pool.
+Rebates are often available for upgrading to a more efficient variable speed pump or adding a solar cover to your pool.
 Check with your water and power provider to see what rebates are available in your service area.

-- Minimize splashes in the pool by lowering the water level to 1 inch above the bottom tile.
-Also turn off any fountains or waterfalls.
+- Minimize splashes in the pool by keeping the water level about halfway up the skimmer.

-- Check your filter and keep it clean.
-Consider replacing sand and DE filters with cartridge filters, which don’t need backwashing.
+- Regularly inspect and clean your pool filter.
+Consider replacing sand and DE filters with cartridge filters, which don’t require backwashing.

-- Keep the temperature down.
-Keeping the pool temperature down will reduce evaporation.
+- Keep the pool water temperature down to reduce evaporation.

-- Balance is key.
+- Water chemistry balance is key.
 Properly maintain your pool or spa to avoid backwashing and extend the water life.
-Run your pump only as long as needed.